MicrosoftDocs/azure-reference-other/studio-module-reference/import-count-table.md

 4. Use the **Counting type** option to specify where and how the count table is stored:

-    + **Dataset** The data used to build counts is saved as a dataset in Azure Machine Learning Studio.
+    + **Dataset**: The data used to build counts is saved as a dataset in Azure Machine Learning Studio.

-    + **Blob** The data used to build counts is stored as a block blob in Windows Azure storage.
+    + **Blob**: The data used to build counts is stored as a block blob in Windows Azure storage.

-    + **MapReduce** The data used to build counts is stored as a blob in Windows Azure storage.
+    + **MapReduce**: The data used to build counts is stored as a blob in Windows Azure storage.

          This option is typically preferred for very large datasets.
 To access the counts, you must activate the HDInsight cluster.
 A MapReduce job is launched to perform the counting.
 Note that both of these activities can incur storage and compute costs.